MiguelV5/MiguelV5/README.md

   <br>

-<p align="center">🌱 A list of technologies I frecuently use, or utilities I'm currently learning/improving at.
-Some of these tools I’ve come across are:</p>
+<p align="center">🌱 A list of technologies I frecuently use, or utilities I'm currently learning/improving at.  <!---Some of these tools I’ve come across are:---></p>

 <p align="center">・ Workspace / Environment:</p>